Posted by wpengine on | Comments Off on Guide to Materials Used in Metal Stamping

 Low Carbon Steel.
 Low carbon steels feature carbon contents of 0.03% to 0.08%.
 The low carbon content makes them highly resistant to corrosion, and they are far more workable than high carbon steel.

 These steel materials are made with different types of alloying elements such as copper, titanium, nickel, aluminum, and manganese, which can change the properties of the steel.
-Some of these alloys may contribute to the material’s overall strength, workability, weldability, and corrosion or overall wear resistance.
+Some of these alloys may contribute to the metal stamping material’s overall strength, workability, weldability, and corrosion or overall wear resistance.
 Alloy steels are commonly used for a variety of parts, including transformers, electric motors, pipelines, and automotive parts.

 Stainless steel is a type of steel alloy that contains approximately 18% chromium.
 This chromium content makes stainless steel both highly resistant to corrosion and visually appealing with a notable luster.
 Stainless steel is often more costly to use than other alloys, but the increased durability and corrosion resistance make it worth the higher price.
 Depending on your steel stamping needs, there are a few different stainless steel types available: